golang/go/doc/README.md

 Use the following forms in your markdown:

-	[http.Request]                     # symbol documentation; auto-linked as in Go doc strings [#12345](/issue/12345)             # GitHub issues
+	[http.Request]                     # symbol documentation; auto-linked as in Go doc strings [Request]                          # short form, for symbols in the package being documented [#12345](/issue/12345)             # GitHub issues
 	[CL 6789](/cl/6789)                # Gerrit changelists